 Byron Crandall Rhome in 1864 married Ella Elizabeth Loftin in Cherokee County.
 When the Civil War began, Byron, like his brother, joined the Confederate army.
 He enlisted in the 18th Texas Infantry in 1862 and served in General Walker’s division.
 Byron fought in the battles of Mansfield, Opelousas, and Pleasant Hill in Louisiana and in the Battle of Jenkins’ Ferry in Arkansas.
 In 1879 Byron and Ella moved to Wise County, near the settlement of Prairie Point.
 Prairie Point, located at the crossroads of two stagecoach routes, had been settled in the late 1850s by migrants from Missouri.
 By the early 1860s Prairie Point had a hotel, a school, and a post office and was the second-largest town in Wise County.
-But during the Civil War the area, defended only by the very young and very old, had been left vulnerable to attacks by Indians and outlaws.
+But during the Civil War the area, defended only by the very young and very old, had been left vulnerable to attacks by Native Americans and outlaws.

 By the end of the war Prairie Point was flirting with ghost town status.
 This Clarksville Standard article is from 1865.